by Garrick Dee

 Alexander the Great and his men cut off their beards and hair short so their enemies won’t be able to grab them in combat.

-The Egyptians then stole this concept and turn it into something fashionable.
+The Egyptians then stole this concept and turned it into something fashionable.

 One of the best options available right now is the Philips Norelco Body 7100 thanks to its versatility with the functionality of a trimmer and shaver.